ircv3/ircv3-specifications/core/capability-negotiation.md

 ### The CAP DEL subcommand

-The DEL subcommand MUST ONLY be sent to clients that have negotiated CAP Version `302` or enabled the `cap-notify` capability.
+The DEL subcommand MUST ONLY be sent to clients that have negotiated CAP version `302` or enabled the `cap-notify` capability.

 The DEL subcommand signals that the server no longer supports one or more capabilities that